PROGRAM DESCRIPTION

 Pre-Kindergarten

-Mrs. Vasquez is the Pre-Kindergarten teacher.
+Mrs. Cris Vasquez is our Pre-Kindergarten teacher.

 Pre - Kindergarten Curriculum Overview

-Scholastic's Big Day for Pre-K – each day is organized around three Big Experiences – Whole Group, Circle Time, and Story Time lessons – that provides an anchor for conversation, play, and learning.
+Scholastic's Big Day for Pre-K – each day is organized around three Big Experiences – Whole Group, Circle Time, and Story Time lessons – that provide an anchor for conversation, play, and learning.
 Carefully selected activities ground the entire class in a common Big Experience.
 Big Experiences provide integrated learning opportunities and introduce children to new vocabulary, concepts, and skills.
 Big Day for Pre-K provides intentional instruction in all learning domains:

 a.
 Social-emotional development